pranavbhatthero/The-User-License-App/README.md

 ## Issues or new ideas?

-You can log any issues and new ideas in our tracker: https://github.com/pranavbhatthero/The-User-License-App/issues or email pbhatt@salesforce.com
+You can log any issues and new ideas in our tracker: https://github.com/pranavbhatthero/The-User-License-App/issues

 ## License